-Suzy Bae Reveals Track List For First Solo K-Pop Album – When Will First Sexy Single Drop?: Relationship With Lee Min Ho Growing Fast
+Suzy Bae Reveals Track List For First Solo K-Pop Album — When Will First Sexy Single Drop?
+Relationship With Lee Min Ho Growing Fast

 — cutie’kitty’angelica (@fallin_angel13) December 28, 2016

-Yibida states that Lee Min Ho, star of The Legends of the Blue Sea, and Suzy Bae’s relationship is actually going very strong despite recent rumors of them splitting up.
+Yibada states that Lee Min Ho, star of The Legend of the Blue Sea, and Suzy Bae’s relationship is actually going very strong despite recent rumors of them splitting up.
 One has to believe that it will be very difficult for them to keep going strong, though, as their careers and lives take them in different directions.

 Lee Min Ho is planning on enlisting in the military at some point this year, but he will not be on active duty.
 He is going to take on the role of a public service officer since his numerous accidents over the past years have caused injuries that won’t allow him to be an active member of the military.